- Consultation has now closed on the Department for Energy and Mining draft mining regulations, as part of changes to

 GPSA’s signature policy position on this issue is for an independent review into SA’s mining law to take place.
 The need for an independent review arises out of the dual role of the Department for Energy and Mining as both promoter and regulator of minerals and mineral access in SA.

 This review should, among other things, thoroughly examine best practice land access frameworks in New South Wales, Queensland and Western Australia.
 An independent review is supported by stakeholders across industry including GPSA and the South Australian Chamber of Minerals and Energy (SACOME).

-GPSA understands that the Hon Geoff Brock MP has sought to establish a Commission of Inquiry under the Commission of Inquiry (Land Access in the Mining Industry) Bill 2019 (SA).
-The proposed terms of reference for the Commission in the draft bill seeks to enact an Independent Review as it relates to land access regimes and other provisions that deal with land access.
+The Hon Geoff Brock MP has previously sought to establish a Commission of Inquiry into land access regimes and other provisions that deal with land access.
 GPSA welcomes these efforts.

 GPSA recommends that any review consider aspects of mining law which do not neatly fall within the category of land access.
 Inter alia these include compensation, bonds, and a mandatory code of conduct.

 How can growers contribute?

 GPSA will continue to keep members updated on the mining related developments via our website: www.grainproducerssa.com.au